 Once you understand daylily scape identification, the scapes are easy to locate.
 They shoot up every year in springtime, ranging in height from 8 inches (20 cm.) to 5 feet (1.5 m.).

 The scape is not considered an ornamental feature of daylilies.
-The plants are cultivated for their blossoms that grow in many shades, sizes and shapes.
-But the flowers would not be able to bloom without the scapes that raise them above the clump of daylily foliage.
+The plants are cultivated for their blossoms that grow in many shades, sizes, and shapes.
+However, the flowers would not be able to bloom without the scapes that raise them above the clump of daylily foliage.
 In fact, though rarely afflicted with issues, scape blast in daylilies is a common problem seen in the garden.

 Cutting Daylily Flower Scapes